From setup to shot data in minutes

 Start a Session

 Tap 'Start Session' in the app or just say 'start'.
-The app begins monitoring the frame at 120 or 240 FPS and waits for puck motion.
+The app begins monitoring the frame at high speed (120 FPS) and waits for puck motion.

 Voice or tap · Session saved to cloud · Teammates can join live